Emergence of solitons from many-body photon bound states in quantum nonlinear media: Introduction

-Here, we show that the spin model formalism can be used to achieve a unified description of photon bound states within atomic nonlinear media in general.
-In particular, we exploit this formalism to describe both the quantum nonlinear propagation of an optical field in an interacting Rydberg atom ensemble, and in an array of two-level atoms coupled to a waveguide, treating both paradigmatic cases of bidirectional and chiral~\cite{Stannigel2012,Pichler2015,ChiralRev} (unidirectional) emission.
-Within the spin model, the procedure to distinguish bound states is analogous to that of identifying bound magnon excitations in condensed matter spin models~\cite{Bethe,wortis,Schneider,Mattis,bloch}, a well-known problem in the context of quantum magnetism that has been recently reconsidered in open systems settings~\cite{petroBS,cooper,ramos}.
-An important physical distinction, however, is the long-range nature of the photon-mediated spin interactions in our model, and also the driven open nature of light-matter interacting systems.
-In particular, using the input-output equations, we are able to show how these bound states within the atomic medium are excited by non-interacting optical pulses incident from the outside, and how these bound states manifest themselves in the spatio-temporal correlations of the optical field once it leaves the medium.
-These bound states are also closely related to the dimers previously identified within waveguide QED~\cite{dimermolmer2,dimer_poddu,rev_wqedarray}.
-However, while the emphasis of those previous works was on the highly subradiant nature of discrete dimer states, here, we focus on the continuous dispersion relations of such states, which describe the distinct propagation of these states from individual, non-interacting photons, and which are responsible for the interesting spatio-temporal correlations that arise in the output.

-We find that the spin model is versatile, both able to capture bound state properties in regimes where Bethe ansatz is not valid and without employing approximations typical of effective theories, and readily suitable to treat the many-photon regime numerically via matrix product state (MPS) representations~\cite{Verstraete,Schollw}.
-In this many-photon limit, we generally find a transition from true quantum many-body behavior, as characterized by non-trivial spatio-temporal correlations, to a semi-classical soliton wave reminiscent of self-induced transparency in atomic media, irrespective of the underlying details of the model.
+Here, we utilize the spin model formalism to investigate photon bound states and their manifestation in photon propagation dynamics across different systems.
+In particular, we examine an interacting Rydberg atom ensemble, and also an array of two-level atoms coupled to a waveguide, treating both paradigmatic cases of bidirectional and chiral~\cite{Stannigel2012,Pichler2015,ChiralRev} (unidirectional) emission.
+Within the spin model, the procedure to distinguish bound states is analogous to that of identifying bound magnon excitations in condensed matter spin models~\cite{Bethe,wortis,Schneider,Mattis,bloch,petroBS,cooper,ramos} and closely related to previous studies of dimers within waveguide QED~\cite{dimermolmer2,dimer_poddu,rev_wqedarray}.
+Here we first describe how the dispersion relation of two-photon bound states can be identified and then we show how these bound states manifest themselves in the spatio-temporal correlations of the output field, given classical weak incident pulses.
+While the analytical techniques applied to two-photon bound states do not readily scale to investigate the properties of higher photon number, the spin model nonetheless admits an efficient way to numerically investigate the effect of many-photon bound states in the correlation of the output field given large incident pulses.
+This large photon number limit is made tractable through the possibility to naturally encode the spin model in matrix product state (MPS) representations.
+In this many-photon limit, we generally identify signatures of a transition from true quantum many-body behavior, as characterized by non-trivial spatio-temporal correlations, to a semi-classical soliton wave reminiscent of self-induced transparency in atomic media, irrespective of the underlying details of the model.